Sophie Buysse

 I am fascinated by the ability of plants to respond to their environment and to adapt to stressful environments.
 In this project, I am investigating the role of phenotypic plasticity in adpatation to climate change by incorporating within and between population variation in plasticity, selection gradients for plasticity, and quantitative trait loci (QTL) analysis to start to uncover the genetic architecture of plasticity for multiple traits.
 This project is composed of chamber common gardens where I grow native genotypes and recombinant inbred lines of A. thaliana in simulated current and future environments while measuring a suite of traits related to phenology, drought response, and fitness.
 I aim to answer three main questions:

-1. Is there population differentiation for plasticity?
+1. Is there population differentiation for plasticity? (so far, yes for some traits but not others)

 2. Do more plastic genotypes have higher fitness in the future environment?
 And are these genotypes native lines or recombinant inbred lines?